jthmiller/shell-novice/_episodes/06-script.md

 Sure enough,
 our script's output is exactly what we would get if we ran that pipeline directly.

-> ## Text vs. Whatever
->
-> We usually call programs like Microsoft Word or LibreOffice Writer "text
-> editors", but we need to be a bit more careful when it comes to
-> programming.
-By default, Microsoft Word uses `.docx` files to store not
-> only text, but also formatting information about fonts, headings, and so
-> on.
-This extra information isn't stored as characters, and doesn't mean
-> anything to tools like `head`: they expect input files to contain
-> nothing but the letters, digits, and punctuation on a standard computer
-> keyboard.
-When editing programs, therefore, you must either use a plain
-> text editor, or be careful to save files as plain text.
-{: .callout}

-What if we want to select lines from an arbitrary file?
+What if we want to select lines from a different file?
 We could edit `middle.sh` each time to change the filename, but that would probably take longer than typing the command out again in the shell and executing it with a new file name.
-Instead, let's edit `middle.sh` and make it more versatile:
+Instead, edit `middle.sh` and make it more versatile:

 ~~~
-$ nano middle.sh
+$ vim middle.sh
 ~~~
 {: .language-bash}

-Now, within "nano", replace the text `octane.pdb` with the special variable called `$1`:
+Now, within "vim", replace the text `octane.pdb` with the special variable called `$1`:

 ~~~
 head -n 15 "$1" | tail -n 5